pattern-lab/website/patternlabsite/docs/pattern-including.md

 {% raw %}{{> atoms-16x9 }}{% endraw %}
 ```

-**Important:** If you include `16x9` in another pattern the PHP version of Pattern Lab may find that first depending on how your patterns are organized.
+**Important:** If you include `16x9` in another pattern the PHP and Node versions of Pattern Lab may find that first depending on how your patterns are organized.

-**Important:** The Node version of Pattern Lab [does not support](https://github.com/pattern-lab/patternlab-node/issues/202) fuzzy pattern inclusion at this time.

 ## The Default Mustache Partials Syntax